Mintplex-Labs/anything-llm/README.md

 mintplexlabs/anythingllm:master
 ```

-Go to `http://localhost:3001` and you are now using AnythingLLm!
+Go to `http://localhost:3001` and you are now using AnythingLLM!
 All your data and progress will persist between
 container rebuilds or pulls from Docker Hub.

 [Learn more about running AnythingLLM with Docker](./docker/HOW_TO_USE_DOCKER.md)